 I was told that it was approved (they understood it to be only four treatments), then cancelled, then approved again on January 6, 2017.
 I received my first infusion Monday, January 9, 2017.
 I had no reaction.
 I was discharged the following Thursday.
 I had the Meningococcal vaccines only the Thursday before so I had to avoid public places for another week.
 I was put on Cipro until the vaccines had been in my system the full two weeks.
 I was also put on Prednisone (on a decreasing dose) and accompanying Septra for five weeks.

-I am going back to University of Alberta hospital as an outpatient for the weekly, and now bimonthly, infusions.
-I went back to my part-time job the beginning of February 2017.
-I have had headaches that come and go which may be as a result of the infusions increasing to 1200mg.
+I am going back to the University of Alberta Hospital as an outpatient for the weekly, and now bimonthly eculizumab infusions.
+I went back to my part-time job at the beginning of February 2017.
+I have had headaches that come and go which may be a result of the infusions increasing to 1200mg.
 They are worse early in the morning.
-I will ask to have the infusions done here in Sherwood Park when my haemotologist applies for another six months’ funding of the Short Term Exceptional Drug Therapy program.
+I will ask to have the infusions done here in Sherwood Park when my hematologist applies for another six months’ funding of the Short Term Exceptional Drug Therapy program.
 I go for weekly bloodwork.
 I had a Meningococcal booster a month after the first.
 It was done at the public health clinic here.